codyloyd/minotaur/docs/tutorial/README.md

   ball.x += 1
 }
 ```
-The above code will run every frame and increment the `x` position of the ball by 1px.
-This is not optimal for the following reasons:
+The above code runs every frame and increment the `x` position of the ball by 1px.
+However, the following issues arise:
 - The movement speed is dependent on the game's framerate.
 - The speed of the ball is constant and cannot be changed.

-Updating our ball object and the `game.update()` function will fix both of these issues.
+Updating our ball object and the `game.update()` function fixes both of these issues.

 First, add variables to your ball object for x and y velocity.
 Call them `vx` and `vy` and then use those variables to control the speed of the ball: